Marcel Hirscher: Career

 The start of the 2018 season was expected to be more difficult as Hirscher suffered a fracture to his left ankle during the first day of snow training on 17 August.
 Fortunately the first race of the season in Sölden was cancelled due to high winds, giving Hirscher a few more weeks to recover.
 He made a last minute decision to race the slalom in Levi on 12 November and achieved a 17th-place finish.
 The next technical race was the GS in Val d'Isère on 9 December and Hirscher came 3rd.
 He won the slalom the next day.

-On 17 December 2017, he won the giant slalom race in Alta Badia, which was his fifth consecutive victory in that location, surpassing Ivica Kostelić, who won the Kitzbühel combined 4 times in a row.
+On 17 December 2017, Hirscher won the giant slalom race in Alta Badia, which was his fifth consecutive victory in that location, surpassing Ivica Kostelić, who won the Kitzbühel combined four times in a row.

-On 4 January 2018, Hirscher achieved his 5th win of the season in the slalom in Zagreb and with it his 50th World Cup win, matching the total of legendary technical racer Alberto Tomba.
+On 4 January 2018, Hirscher achieved his fifth win of the season in the slalom in Zagreb and with it his 50th World Cup win, matching the total of legendary technical racer Alberto Tomba.
 Two days later Hirscher achieved his sixth win of the season by winning the GS in Adelboden and moved to 3rd overall in the men's World Cup winners rankings.
 The next day he won the slalom in Adelboden.
 On 23 January, with his 9th win of the season in the Schladming night slalom, Hirscher equalled his compatriot Austrian ski legend Hermann Maier's 54 World Cup victories.
 It was the 500th World Cup win for Austrian men.
 On 28 January Hirscher moved to second overall in the men's World Cup winners rankings by winning the GS in Garmisch-Partenkirchen.

 At the 2018 Pyeongchang Winter Olympics, Hirscher won gold in the men's combined event, his first competition of the games.

 The win was not expected, as he had done little downhill training as a result of the pre season ankle injury.
 5 days later he went on to win gold in the GS by 1.27 seconds, the biggest winning margin in Olympic GS since the 1968 Winter Olympics.